DavidJMartinProjects/twitter-live-feed-api/readme.md

 The microservice will store the tweets in its own db before broadcasting all updates to an event topic that can be consumed by other services.

-A REST based controller was also implemented allowing the tweet feed to be consumed by a UI.
+A REST based controller was also implemented allowing the tweet feed to be consumed via a REST API.

 ## Technologies & Frameworks